AmeerRizvi/xdeployer/PREPARE-EC2.md

 #### PM2 Log Rotation

-The script also configures PM2's log rotation with the following settings:
+The script checks if the PM2 logrotate module is already installed.
+If not, it installs the module and configures it with the following settings:

 - Daily rotation (at midnight)
 - No log deletion (logs are kept forever)